anthonycorletti/astrobase/docs/index.md

 ---

-Astrobase is great for developers that create and manage Kubernetes clusters across one or many cloud providers as well as on bare metal kubernetes solutions.
+Astrobase is for developers that want to create and manage Kubernetes clusters across cloud providers.

 The key features are:

-* **API First**: Unlike most other infrastructure management tools, Astrobase is an API-First service; meaning you can write any code you like to create your Kubernetes clusters.
+* **API First**: Unlike most other infrastructure management tools, Astrobase is an API-First service; meaning you can write any client code you like to create your Kubernetes clusters.
 * **Kubernetes First**: Astrobase only supports Kubernetes so you and your team can focus on streamlining the same application deployment story across any provider envrionment you might need to run your applications on.
-* **Easy to use**: It's easy to use!
-Cluster creation definitions are short and simple, and you don't have to spend hours learning a domain specific language or
+* **Easy to use**: Cluster creation definitions are short and simple, and you don't have to spend hours learning a domain specific language or think about a new resource management lifecycle.
+Astrobase only does what cloud providers do.
 * **Start simple**: Astrobase's simplest example takes about 5 minutes to complete.
-* **Scale across clouds**: If you're using Astrobase, and shipping your software to customers that use different cloud providers, you can test your deployments seamlessly and take advantage of over **$300,000** in cloud provider credits.
+* **Scale across clouds**: If you're using Astrobase, and shipping your software to customers that use different cloud providers, you can test your deployments seamlessly and take advantage of over **$300,000** in cloud provider credits while doing so.

 ## Requirements

 Python 3.7+

-Alternatively, you can run Astrobase as a docker container incase you arent using python.
+Alternatively, you can run Astrobase as a [docker container](./tutorial/intro.md) incase you arent using python.

 ## Installation